 - Garlic – Garlic is a very well-known beneficial herb, safe for dogs and cats in small doses.
-Garlic promotes the wellbeing of the heart and immune systems, has antioxidant and antibacterial properties, and helps maintain healthy blood circulation.
+Garlic promotes the well-being of the heart and immune system, has antioxidant and antibacterial properties, and helps maintain healthy blood circulation.
 The active component in garlic is allicin, produced when garlic is chopped, chewed or bruised.
 It is a powerful antibiotic, a potent agent that helps the body inhibit the ability of germs to grow and reproduce.
 Garlic also contains germanium, which tests have shown to be an anti-cancer agent.
 Garlic helps regulate blood pressure, strengthens the body’s defenses against allergies, and is known to kill and expel some intestinal parasites.

 - Parsley Extract – Parsley is often used in herbal medicine for urinary tract infections, kidney stones, gastrointestinal disorders and a whole list of other conditions.
 Most commonly it is used as a breath freshener.
 Parsley may also help stimulate appetite and improve overall digestion.
 Many people are surprised to learn that parsley contains three times more vitamin C (166mg per 100g) than oranges and about the same as blackcurrants.
 The iron content is also high, 5.5mg per 100g.

 - Saw Palmetto – Derived from the deep purple berries of the saw palmetto fan palm (Serenoa repens), saw palmetto is rich in beneficial fatty acids.
 This is the most common reason for supplementing with it.
 Despite some claims that saw palmetto is beneficial in cases of prostate cancer, research trails show inconsistent results.
-It has however been shown to assist persistent coughs, digestive problems, frequent urination, and urethra blockages.
+It has, however, been shown to assist persistent coughs, digestive problems, frequent urination, and urethra blockages.

 - African Pygeum – Derived from the African cherry/plum tree (pygeum africanum).
 Pygeum is an anti-inflammatory, reduces oedema, and is beneficial for treating bladder discomfort.
 Studies also show that it may be beneficial for prostate issues.

 - Papaya – Papaya contains papain, an enzyme that helps digest proteins.
-It is very high in vitamins C and A, rich in antioxidants including carotenes and flavonoids, folate and more.
+It is very high in vitamins C and A, and is rich in antioxidants, including carotenes and flavonoids, folate and more.
 In combination these nutrients may promote the health of the cardiovascular system, provide protection against some cancers, and promote good digestion.
 Papain is often compared to bromelain, a similar enzyme found in pineapples, and used for inflammation.
 Papaya has been shown to improve healing from burns.

 - Silica – Silica is an essential requirement for the body, needed by bones, tendons, skin, cartilage, blood vessels, blood and organs.
-The body is unable to make silica itself so it must be provided through food or supplements.
+The body is unable to make silica itself, so it must be provided through food or supplements.
 The benefits of silica are extensive.
-Ask us for a factsheet on silica if you would like more information.
+Ask us for a fact-sheet on silica if you would like more information.